rvolz/BicBucStriim/README.md

 The purpose of alpha versions 2.0.0-alpha.X is primarily testing.
 They are incomplete and contain probably migration bugs.
 You should not use them to manage your book collection.

 - 2.0.0-alpha.1: Contains an updated and restructured backend for PHP 7.4+.
 The UI will be updated in the following version.
+- 2.0.0-alpha.2: Replaced the jQuery Mobile UI with Tailwind CSS.

 ## Features & Issues